QuantFanatik/metalabeling_applied_to_trading/README.md

 ## Results

-We can see the results of each model for the metalabelling task
+We can see the results for each metalabelling trading models.
+From the differents plot we can see that random forest performed better than the LSTM model, it can be becasue of many reasons:
+- Lack of hyperparemter optimisation
+- Overfitting
+- Underfitting

 <table>
   <tr>